allbitsnbytes/wp-log-viewer/README.md

 Quickly search and find specific errors.

+### Custom Errors

+Now you can easily define custom error messages.
+When that error occures in your log file it can have it's own color coding, count and label.
+Testing for custom errors or issues is now much easier.

 ### Error Color Legend

 Errors are color coded to make it easier to identify certain errors such as fatal, notices, warnings, deprecated and database.